dapr/proposals/0010-R-components-healthcheck.md

 | 500     | dapr is not healthy     |

 Hence, if dapr is healthy, then the response code changes, as per the enlisted cases below.
-If dapr is NOT healthy, then the compoenents Health check should anyways NOT be checked.
+If dapr is NOT healthy, then the components Health check should anyways NOT be checked.

 http://localhost:3500/v1.0/healthz?include_components=true

 ### Approach:
 - Maintain a cache with status of all components loaded successfully and keep updating this cache in a background go routine at a configurable `pingUpdateFrequency`.
-By default, `pingUpdateFrequency` to be 5 minutes.
+By default, `pingUpdateFrequency` to be 30 seconds.
+If a component is marked un-healthy in cache currently, then `pingUpdateFrequency` to work as given `pingUpdateFrequency` / 3. i.e. In a default case, it would update every 10 seconds.

 - This cache will not start to be built, right at the boot of daprd sidecar.
-There will be flag (let's say `collectPings`), which will be `false` at the beginning of the daprd sidecar and which will be turned `true`, once all the components are ready.
+There will be an internal flag (let's say `collectPings`), which will be `false` at the beginning of the daprd sidecar and which will be turned `true`, once all the components are ready.
 Once, `collectPings` is `true`, the cache will start to be populated.

 - But, what happens if a component fails to initialize?
 If a mandatory component fails to initialize, then daprd will not come up healthy and thus, anyways health check will report unhealthy.
-If an optional component fails to initialize OR if it is not healthy afterwards as well, then it is governed by a query parameter `ignoreOptionalComponent`, which is `true` by default.
+If an optional component fails to initialize OR if it is not healthy afterwards as well, then it is governed by a query parameter `ignore_optional_component`, which is `true` by default.
 So, as the name suggests, if this query param is not set to `false`, then optional components failure to initialize OR failure to report healthy will not result in a un-healthy status.
 Rather, the http status code 207 will be reported back.

 - For components which don't yet implement Ping, they will be ignored for their health check.